kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru.md

 This is a single page application built from the ground up by me.
 The app utilises various technologies that I wanted to try out at the time.

 ### ![Firebase](/icons/firebase.png) Firebase
-- Uses Firebase for hosting, auth, photo storage, and cloud functions.
+- Uses `Firebase` for hosting, auth, photo storage, and cloud functions.
 - Cloud functions are used to create image thumbnails, and to compress DB entries into a single read on page load.
-- Firebase was chosen for fantastic dev usability, low cost, and full [GCP](https://cloud.google.com/) integration.
+- `Firebase` was chosen for fantastic dev usability, low cost, and full [GCP](https://cloud.google.com/) integration.

 ### ![React](/icons/react.png) React
 - All code is run client side which simplifies deployment.
 I simply host the static files which negates to need to manage a traditional server/DB setup.
-- Allows for a component based design which allows for complicated, yet maintainable single page applications.
+- `React` apps are component based which allows for complex, yet maintainable single page applications.
-- The diverse React and NPM ecosystem allow me to develop more, faster.
+- The diverse `React` and `NPM` ecosystem allow me to develop more, faster.

 ### ![Redux](/icons/redux.png) Redux
-- Redux is used to manage a centralised application state.
+- `Redux` is used to manage a centralised application state.
-- Server call responses update the Redux state, which React then uses to render the UI.
+- Server call responses update the `Redux` state, which `React` then uses to render the UI.
 - The one way data flow reduces bugs, and allows for easy UI testing based on state data.

 ### ![Performance](/icons/cog.png) Performance